- About Us

 Global Peace Index Interactive Map

-The GPI has released a new interactive map that allows you to explore peace over time, compare up to three countries side by side, see how each country is doing according to the 23 indicators of peace and to visualise the socio-economic factors associated with peace.
+The GPI has released a new interactive map that allows you to explore peace over time, compare the scores for up to five countries side by side, see how the world ranks according to the 22 indicators of peace and much more.
 See the Global Peace Index interactive map.

 Request data used in IEP indices by completing the data request form.